 A permanent eyebrow tattoo is a less expensive choice and doesn’t look bad as long as it is skillfully done.
 Of course, if you go with the tattooing option, be advised that you’ll have to touch up the tattoos every few years, because, let’s face it, tattoos fade with age.
-If you’re one of those women who’s fundamentally opposed to any kind of tattooing (and I’m sure there are still a few of you out there), then you should be open to eyebrow transplants.
+If you’re fundamentally opposed to any kind of tattooing (for various reasons, including health issues), then you can consider other options.

 Eyebrow transplants are just what their name indicates, which involves taking a graft of hair from the back of your head and putting it where your eyebrows used to be.
 This procedure is painful and expensive and has a side effect that you need to be aware of.

 Since the hair is taken from the back of the head, it will continuously grow, unlike a natural eyebrow that only grows to a certain length.
 If you do decide on eyebrow transplants, you’ll have to be constantly trimming your new eyebrows once they grow in.